manuelbcr/parallel_systems/assignment_08/readme.md

     - make matrix B the identity matrix (`b(i,j) = (i == j) ?
 1 : 0`),
     - use `double` as the element type, and
     - only consider the actual matrix multiplication for your time measurements, not the initialization or any verification.

+We first implemented a naive version of matrix multiplication which can be found at `ex01/matmul_seq.c`.
+Then we created a simple parallel version using openmp.
+Since this version did not meet our expectations, we created a parallel optimized version of it by using the optimization strategies from the lecture.
+The result can be seen in `ex01/matmul_optomp.c.

 - Measure the execution time of your OpenMP program for several matrix sizes and for 1 and 8 threads.

+The execution times can be seen in `data/measurements_ex01.xls` file.
+We have measured the performance of our implementation for matrix sizes of 500x500, 1000x1000, 2000x2000 and 3000x3000 using between 1 and 8 threads.

 - Illustrate the data in appropriate speedup/efficiency figures and discuss them.
 What can you observe?

+The figures for speedup and efficiency can also be seen in `data/measurements_ex01.xls`.
+Remarkable here is that the optimized parallel version with 8 threads has a speedup of about 106 for 3000x3000 compared to the sequential version.

 - Try to maximize the performance by considering all sequential and parallelism-related optimizations we discussed so far.
 Which did you choose and why?

+For optimization we have chosen loop blocking/tiling with a block size of 55 for 3000x3000 matrices.
+To further optimize the execution time we also used a transposed matrix.

 - Add your best wall times for 1 and 8 threads for `N = 3000` into the comparison spreadsheet linked on Discord.

+Our best wall times were:
+1 thread: 34.05388s
+8 threads: 4.946338s

 ## Exercise 2